davmac314/dasynq/README.md

 BSDs (at least OpenBSD and FreeBSD) as well as Mac OS X.

 *Dasynq is currently in a pre-release state*.
 The implementation is largely complete but has not been widely tested in production.
-It is distribution under the terms of the Apache License, version 2.0, as found in the LICENSE file.
+It is distributed under the terms of the Apache License, version 2.0, as found in the LICENSE file.